flamoedo/Project---Finding-Lane-Lines-on-the-Road/writeup.md

 3) Apply canny edge filter.
 4) Mask the region of interest, to avoid interferences,
 5) Hough transformation used to detect lines.
-6) Separation of the reight and left lines.
+6) Separation of the right and left lines.
 7) Calculate the average line, to draw a single line in each side.
 8) Exptend the lines to roi limits.